 • Enhanced incident detection and emergency response

 The Department as a whole shall provide reasonable, sensible, and responsible work zone safety and mobility for highway workers and the traveling public.
-The TM Advocate shall oversee policy, ensure its implementation, and monitor performance.

 • Balance the Department’s need to minimize roadway construction costs with the need to minimize construction-related inconvenience for motorists, bicyclists, pedestrians, local residents, businesses, and other stakeholders